-Although known as one of the world’s most expensive travel destinations, London still has plenty of free things to do.
+Although known as one of the world’s most expensive travel destinations and one of the most visited cities in the world, London still has plenty of free things to do.
 That includes the kind of London Museums that have the kids bright eyed and excited.

 Knowing that most of these are national and municipal institutions might make you think that they are all the same, but the contrast of character and variety of interest is enormous.

 Read on for a taster of each to help you plan your time in London.
 Give your family a bunch of happy memories and rich discoveries from the best free London museums for kids.